-Once the application is complete the Registrar will contact you to arrange for an interview with the Program Director.
+Once the application is complete the Registrar will contact you to arrange for an interview with the Program or Executive Director.
 During the interview, you will be given the opportunity to review the details of the Middle Way Acupuncture Institute Program and ask any questions you may have.
 The Director will want to hear about how you have come to your interest in pursuing acupuncture as a career and why you chose Middle Way.

 Admission Decisions and Rolling Enrollment